rabfulton/ChatGTK/README.md

 ```bash
 ./chatgtk.sh
 ```
-Alterantively You can run the install script to add a desktop entry and set up the environment variable.
+Alternatively you can run the install script to add a desktop entry and set up the environment variable.
 ```bash
 ./install.sh
 ```